Skip to main content

 Course Modules

-Orientation Weekend | 30 hrs
+AWC 19: CSP Orientation Weekend | 30 hrs

 We will start the Clinical Supervision Program with an orientation weekend.
 During the orientation students will take on a new status as Ayurveda Interns and learn the ropes of clinical practice at Sevanti Wellness (SW), the host platform for the this program.
 Interns will learn what is expected of them and begin the journey of clinical practice.
 We will introduce the methodologies used in providing Ayurveda counseling to our clients, including diagnostic intake methods, educating our clients, client rapport, clinical treatment strategies, nutritional and herbal medicine strategies, when to utilize physical versus subtle therapies, distinguishing physical from mental nidan and strategies for each, to cleanse or not to cleanse, when less is more, using western nutritional tests, interpreting medical lab testing, and many helpful tips.
 The goal of this course is to offer the students the ability to see into their clients with clarity and authenticity, to trust that they can guide the client through to balance, and to gain the trust of your clients so you can help them make the most important changes that make the greatest impact.
 The difference between a successful and unsuccessful Ayurveda practice is not our knowledge of VPK, but our understanding of people and our capacity to connect with them.

-Module AWC 24 is the largest and primary supervision and clinical feedback module needed to acquire the 50 Patient Encounter credits as stipulated by National Ayurvedic Medicine Association (NAMA).
+Module AWC 20 is the largest and primary supervision and clinical feedback module needed to acquire the 50 Patient Encounter credits as stipulated by National Ayurvedic Medicine Association (NAMA).
 According to NAMA guidelines, AHC-seeking students are required to conduct 50 patient encounters (PE), of which 25 must be “one-on-one” encounters.
 See the definition of “one-on-one” and more about Patient Encounter requirements below.
-AWC 24 includes online one-on-one individual supervision, group counseling practicums, student case report presentations, and peer review.
+AWC 20 includes online one-on-one individual supervision, group counseling practicums, student case report presentations, and peer review.
 Students may also seek supervision from faculty instructors who taught Level 2 specialty subjects, such as pulse reading, herbology, nutrition, etc with questions related to their area of specialty.
 All supervision will be offered via Zoom video conferencing through the Sevanti Wellness platform.

-AWC 26 National Exam Prep Course | 30 hr | Elective Course | Available Via Video Streaming Only | Additional Purchase Required
+AWC 22: National Exam Prep Course | 30 hr | Elective Course | Available Via Video Streaming Only | Additional Purchase Required

-The AWC 26 National Exam Prep Course: This course is an elective program available via pre-recorded video.
+The AWC 22 National Exam Prep Course: This course is an elective program available via pre-recorded video.
 Level 3 interns and drop-in students may purchase the recording for $400 and stream independently.
 There are several professional certification options available, some requiring a national exam for recognition as a professional counselor.
 This course is an essential opportunity to review and prepare for certification exams before taking them.
 These exams will cover an enormous amount of material, some of which may have been learned months prior to taking the exam.
 Gather with faculty and other students to review, rehash, and learn new ways to comprehend, integrate, and memorize the test material.
 We will review Ayurveda Sanskrit terminology, the core principles, anatomy & physiology, herbs, formulas, nutrition, pathology, counseling methods and more over this invaluable training session.
 Learn test prep methods, create new study groups, and take mock exams to prepare for the national exam.
 We will also have a good time doing it.

-AWC 27: Final Exam: Case Report and Supervision | 30 hrs
+AWC 23: Specialty Report and Supervision | 30 hrs | Elective Course

-2. Pathology Report: The pathology report is a deep dive into the samprapti of a particular pathology or disease of your choosing.
+1. Pathology Report: The pathology specialty report is a deep dive into the samprapti of a particular pathology or disease of your choosing.
 This is an opportunity to become a specialist in a particular disease or population.
 We would recommend that you be specific in your choice of disease.
 For example, an Ayurveda study of mental health, in general, may to too broad, while a study of ADHD in children offers more practical insights and solutions for others to benefit from.
 Write the paper broadly enough to benefit everyone with that condition, and try not to tailor it to one person in mind.
 Other examples include osteoarthritis, menopause, hypercholesterolemia, adolescent acne, thyroid disease, obesity, migraines, etc. Include a brief western description of the disease, including an overview, symptoms, and common treatments.
 Elaborate in much more detail on the Ayurvedic perspective on the pathology.
 Include any connections to agni, PTO, the doshas (differential diagnostics of the different doshic types), dhatus, ama, mala, etc. Describe common nidan and rogakaraana.
 Include counseling-level treatments (chikitsa) such as nutrition, lifestyle, herbology, cleansing, subtle therapies, yoga therapies, etc. Describe the Ayurvedic samprapti in detail.

 Related Links